 Inside Out | Book Report

-As a proofreader, I professionally read a wide variety of subject matter.
+As a proofreader, I professionally read and edit a wide variety of subject matter.
 From university-level psychology thesis papers to generational Cajun vampire novellas, radio interviews to technical manuals.

 Recently, I finished Demi Moore's memoir, Inside Out.
 Typically, I don't read reviews on books or movies prior to reading or seeing them.
 I prefer to form my own opinions, experience my own journey.